Ferretelic/GoogleMapsRecommender/README.md

 We analyze whether the model over-recommends popular items ("Head") at the expense of less popular ones ("Tail").

 * **Popularity Correlation (Spearman)**
-    * The Spearman rank correlation between an item^{\prime}s popularity in the training set and its recommendation frequency.
+    * The Spearman rank correlation between an item's popularity in the training set and its recommendation frequency.
     * A high positive correlation indicates strong popularity bias (the model simply mimics historical popularity).

 * **KL Divergence**